 Sticking to these three steps will not only help you win a client over.
 It can also save your company from a real social media nightmare!

-How do you hide a comment on Facebook?
+How to hide comments on Facebook?

 - Find the comment that you want to hide